Landlords are currently responsible for vetting their tenant's legal right to rent in the UK under a Government scheme.

-A. If you are found to be letting your property to someone without the right to rent in the UK – and you are unable to show you carried out the correct checks – you could be stung with a fine of up to £3,000.
+A. If you are found to be letting your property to someone who does not have the right to rent in the UK – and you are unable to show you carried out the correct checks – you could be fined up to £3,000.
 Find out more about the penalties for illegal renting here.

 Q. Are there any exemptions to Right to Rent?

-A. The right to rent rules only apply to private landlords, so local authorities social housing, care homes, hospitals and hospices for example, will all be exempt.
+A. The Right to Rent rules only apply to private landlords.
+Local authorities social housing, care homes, hospitals and hospices for example, will all be exempt.
 Student accommodation also falls outside the rules as do temporary holiday lets.

 However, the Home Office recommends that if your property is being let for three months or longer, this could indicate it’s being used as a main residence, so checks should be carried out regardless.

 Q. I thought Right to rent checks had been declared discriminatory?

 A. While the High Court did rule that the Right to Rent scheme breached the Human Rights Act, the Court of Appeal ruled that the scheme was lawful and did not breach human rights.
 Permission to appeal this ruling was denied.